Invest in gold with American Hartford Gold and start growing your investments today.

 The gold market is a great way to diversify your investment portfolio.
 Here's how you can start investing in gold.

-If you want to get exposure to gold, one way to do it is by purchasing gold jewelry, coins or bullion.
-Gold bullion trades very close to the price of gold and it can refer to gold bullion bars or gold bullion coins.
+You can get exposure to gold by purchasing gold jewelry, coins or bullion.
+Gold bullion trades close to the price of gold, and it can refer to gold bullion bars or gold bullion coins.

-Before you purchase, make sure the price is fair, the gold is real and tested, and that you aren’t paying a higher premium for collectors coins if you’re just looking for pure gold.
-Be prepared to walk away if these standards cannot be met, especially if an online store or storefront feels shady.
+Before you purchase, make sure the price is fair, the gold is real and tested and that you aren’t paying a higher premium for collectors coins if you’re just looking for pure gold.
+Be prepared to walk away if these standards can't be met, especially if an online store or physical storefront feels shady.

 Futures contracts are standardized contracts that trade on organized exchanges.
 They allow a holder to buy or sell an underlying at a specified time in future and at the price from the futures contract.

-Gold futures contract at Chicago Mercantile Exchange covers 100 troy ounces.
+Here's how it works: A gold futures contract at Chicago Mercantile Exchange covers 100 troy ounces.
 To trade it, you need to deposit an initial margin, which is a minimal amount necessary to open a position.
 Every day your position is going to be marked-to-market.
-This means that if the price goes in your direction, you'll make a profit, but if it goes against you, you'll lose money.
+This means that if the price goes in your direction, you'll make a profit.
+If it goes against you, you'll lose money.

 If your account drops below maintenance margin, you will have to transfer money to your account to meet the amount of initial margin.
 Futures contracts are leveraged instruments.
 You need to only need your account balance to be equal to the initial margin, which is lower than the value of the whole contract.